kuaminika/kuaminika-studies/gitstuff.md

 ## procedures

-### When you need to add something inside .gitignore
+### When you need to add something that you forgot inside .gitignore
 **pre-requisite:** I hope that you updated something inside your gitignore.

 1. commit any outstanding code changes